mmarfil/tinfoilhat/README.md

 Choosing a good VPN is all about trust.
 Although some of them are audited, you cannot be 100% sure that they will not log your activity, even if they explicitly say they won't.
 And at the end of the day, you'll be basically trading a party (your ISP) by another (a VPN service), and it's up to you to decide who you trust the most and what you're trying to protect from.

 If you happen to choose the VPN route, **DO NEVER use a free VPN service**.
-The chances they'll log your activity and sell you on are also pretty big.
+The chances they'll log your activity and sell you on are also big.
 In fact, if you were to use a free VPN, I'd just say you'd be better off not using anything.

 The following are respectable services that have a solid reputation: